marzvrover/mktmp/README.md

 Make a tempfile that is cleaned up by tmpreaper using crontab to run tmpreaper every minute.

-I tried to make this as POSIX compliant as possible with the only additional requirement being tmpreaper.
+I tried to make this as POSIX compliant as possible with the only additional requirements being `which`, `mktemp`, and `tmpreaper`.

-tmpreaper comes is the Debian package tmpreaper.
+tmpreaper is the Debian package tmpreaper.
 It is widely available on many operating systems including macOS via [homebrew](https://brew.sh) and [macports](https://www.macports.org/).

 ## Purpose